 Faculty-Mentored Research (3.0 Credit Hours for Research Projects; Same Credit Hours as Course Enrollment for Research Courses)

 Earn credit for participating in a faculty member’s ongoing research project or enrolling in a non-Honors research course (see approved list below).
 Students participating in a faculty member’s ongoing research must submit a proposal to Honors Carolina for approval.

-Beginning in Spring 2017, students will automatically earn program credit for enrollment in the following courses.
-No proposal submission is necessary:
+Beginning in Spring 2017, students will automatically earn program credit for enrollment in the following courses as long as the student is earning a permanent letter grade (no pass/fail).
+No proposal submission is necessary to earn these credits:

 - Any course numbered 295, 395, or 495